Sikorsky S-72: RSRA

 Sikorsky and Bell Helicopters competed for the RSRA contract.
 Bell's preferred proposal was the "Bell 646A" with rotors based on the Bell 240 UTTAS; the alternative was the smaller "Bell 646B" based on the Bell 309 KingCobra.
 Sikorsky proposed either a new aircraft or a modified Sikorsky S-67 Blackhawk with the rotor and gearbox from the Sikorsky S-61.
 Sikorsky won the contract for two aircraft in January 1974.
 The modified S-67 became the S-72.

 The S-72 could be fitted with wings and General Electric TF34 turbofans to allow compound helicopter configurations to be experimentally investigated at speeds up to 300 kn.
 In addition, it could fly as a fixed-wing aircraft without a main rotor.

 Unique among helicopters of its time, it was fitted with a crew emergency extraction system.
 This system, when activated, fired explosive bolts that severed the main rotor blades, escape panels were blown off the roof of the aircraft.
 The crew was then extracted using rockets, rather than by a traditional ejection seat as on fixed-wing aircraft.

 The RSRA was a pure research aircraft developed to fill the void between design analysis, wind tunnel testing, and flight results of rotor aircraft.
-The joint NASA/Army project began in December 1970, first flight on October 12, 1976, with the first of two aircraft arriving from Sikorsky to NASA on February 11, 1979.
+The joint NASA/Army project began in December 1970, with first flight on October 12, 1976.
+The first of two aircraft arrived from Sikorsky to NASA on February 11, 1979.
 One notable test performed with the RSRA was the use of the main and tail rotor load measurement system to determine the vertical drag of the airframe.

 In 1981, NASA and the US Army solicited proposals for fitting a four-bladed main rotor to the RSRA.
 Sikorsky proposed fitting a UH-60A main rotor to the RSRA in their proposal, while Hughes Helicopters proposed fitting a YAH-64A main rotor, and Boeing Vertol proposed fitting a YUH-61A or BV-347 main rotor.
 In the end, this program did not proceed.